TheSomethingSomethingCompany/secret-forest/docs/weekly logs/team_log.md

 - Implemented PFP Functionality
   - Retrieval of PFP from the File System
   - Edit/Change PFP from the Edit Profile Page
 - Display User Info In Nav Bar
+- Fix Requests page displaying incorrect information
+- Fix issues related to the functionality of our website present after Peer Testing 2

 ## Accomplishments